 Someone you know is a guitarist, and he or she is celebrating some special occasion.
 You’re supposed to show up with a gift in your hands, but no good ideas are coming to your mind.
 It’s far from being an easy task.
 Guitarists are very picky when it comes to the stuff they use.
-Unless you know they want something in particular, you know it’s best to stay away from buying them any sort of guitar equipment.
-If you buy them the wrong thing even with the best intentions, it will likely end up collecting dust on their shelf.
+So unless you know they want something, in particular, you’ll guess it’s best to stay away from buying them any sort of guitar equipment.
+If you buy them the wrong thing even with the best intentions, it will likely just end up collecting dust.

 With that out of the way – let’s see some great gift ideas for guitar players!

 This might be one of the best gifts you can possibly buy for a guitarist.
 It’s just one of those presents, sort of like a wristwatch, where it ends up reminding you of the person who gave it to you.
 Instead of buying them a random piece of equipment that they might never use, buy them something that’s more of an accessory and it won’t affect their sound or the way they play in any way.
 A guitar strap is something they don’t need to actually use in order to enjoy it.
 It can be appreciated even if it’s just hanging on the wall or beside a guitar stand.

 A great plus is also that there are so much different straps to choose from.
 This means that your gift can be relatively unique and therefore thought of as being more personal.
 You can choose from lots of different groovy 60s style straps, like the strap that Jimi Hendrix used during the Woodstock festival.
 If the person prefers simplicity, you can buy them one of those stylish leather guitar straps.
 Whatever you choose, don’t cheap out.
 Even the most premium straps are still relatively cheap compared to most of the other stuff on the gear market.

 Personalized Guitar Picks